wessberg/notes/C/exam_answers.md

 It simplifies memory management greatly by providing each process with a uniform address space and protects the address space of each process from corruption by other processes.

 We want to be able to always target the full address space of *2<sup>64</sup>*.
 Now, that is equal to 16 exabytes and no computers have that.
+We may have something like 256MB RAM on older computers which is equal to a physical address space of *2<sup>28</sup>*.
 So instead, we *translate* virtual addresses to physical addresses inside memory.

 The most simple version of this would be